Title: Clinical Professor

 Neari Francois Warner, Ph.D., Clinical Professor at Jackson State University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in higher education.

 Supported by five decades of industry experience, Dr. Warner is an esteemed educator at Jackson State University, where she has been serving as a visiting clinical professor with the Executive Ph.D.
 Program since 2005.
-Prior to this appointment, she served Grambling State University in multiple capacities, including provost and vice president for academic affairs, acting vice president for academic affairs, special assistant to the president, vice president for development and university relations, interim vice president for study affairs and assistant vice president for academic affairs.
-She also served Southern University and A&M College as an associate professor of English, coordinator of the TRIO Programs, director of the Upward Bound Program and dean of the Junior Division.
+Prior to this appointment, she served Grambling State University in multiple capacities, including acting president, provost and vice president for academic affairs, acting vice president for academic affairs, special assistant to the president, vice president for development and university relations, interim vice president for student affairs and assistant vice president for academic affairs.
+She also served Southern University at New Orleans as an associate professor of English, coordinator of the TRIO Programs, director of the Upward Bound Program and dean of the Junior Division.

 For more information, please visit: